raazeved/IaaC/README.md

 # Digital Platforms on VDC [Release 1.0.0]
 ![DPD1](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/customer-succs-Virtual-Datacenter.jpeg)

-### YOU CAN HIRE ME TO TRANSFORM AND TO ADVANCE YOUR COMPANY
+### YOU CAN HIRE ME TO HELP YOU IN DEACREASING 40% IT COST IN YOUR COMPANY NOWADAYS:
-#### I'LL EXPLAIN TO YOU HOW I CAN DO IN THE FOLLOW BELLOW TOP INDEX:
+#### I'LL SHOW YOU BELOW HOW YOU CAN START ORGANIZING YOUR VTC PROCESS AND INCREASE YOUR COMPANY AGILITY:

 #### I  - My CTO Life in Datacenters started in 1992s
 #### II - IT VDC Entrepreneurship and Startups Revolutions
 #### III- IT VDC Managing and Theorical Basis
 #### IV - IT VDC Strategies for Business Alignment and Value Creation
 #### V  - IT VDC BoilerPlate to Implementation Guideslines and to build your VDC Thru Shell Script
 #### VI - IT VDC Application Services Management Support

 ## I - My CTO Life in Datacenters